Posted on

 Sensitivities vs. Allergies

-The main difference between common food sensitivities and allergies is that allergic reactions predominantly come from your immune system, while food sensitivities are a non-immune response affecting different parts of your body, like your digestive system.
+The main difference between common food sensitivities and allergies is that allergic reactions predominantly come from your immune system.
+In contrast, food sensitivities are non-immune responses affecting different parts of your body, like your digestive system.

 Allergy symptoms include itching, rashes, eye irritation, swelling, wheezing and coughing, nausea, and sometimes vomiting.
 These symptoms usually occur reasonably quickly, within minutes of consuming the problematic food.
 Your body sees the food you’re allergic to as a threat and is attempting to get it out of your body.
 In many cases, some people might take medication like Benadryl or use an Epi-Pen to help mitigate symptoms.

-Food sensitivities differ from allergies because they can present themselves in various ways – from allergy-like symptoms to reactions in your digestive system.
+Food sensitivities differ from allergies because they can present themselves in various ways – from allergy-like symptoms to reactions in your Digestive System.
 When a food sensitivity irritates the digestive system you may feel bloated, nauseous, or gassy and can have cramps and changes in your bowel movements.
 Food sensitivities could also cause fatigue, rashes, joint and muscle pain, and even brain fog.
-Two of the best ways to address common food sensitivities is with natural remedies and a food sensitivity diet.
+Two of the best ways to address common food sensitivities are with natural remedies and a food-sensitivity diet.

 The most significant difference is that allergies present quickly and can generally be easily identified thanks to the quick onset of symptoms.
 A blood or skin test administered by an allergist can also help you determine your specific food allergies, empowering you with the information you need to improve your wellness by avoiding those foods.